 Create the toolkit configuration file.
 Name the file: <Custom Toolkit Name>.xml.

-For information on the content of this file, see Understanding the Toolkit Configuration File.
+For information on the content of this file, see Understanding your Custom Toolkit Support Set.

 For information on the content of this file and the locations in which to store it, see Understanding the Test Object Configuration File.